igvteam/extractome/README.md

 **Required inputs**

 * Region file in "bed" format, described [here](https://genome.ucsc.edu/FAQ/FAQformat#format1).
 Only the first 3 columns are required.
+Note that the bed format uses the “0-start, half-open” coordinate convention, so for example the first base in a sequence is represented by start=0, end=1.
 * Either a fasta file or IGV genome identifer (see Options below)

 **Options**